grjsmith/clean-text-and-graphs-for-rainmeter/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- I'd love to add a weather widget but everytime I do the APIs change and I haven't found one that seems stable.
+* I'd love to add a weather widget but everytime I do the APIs change and I haven't found one that seems stable.
+* I did have an GPU skin using the Afterburner plugin but I found it unreliable in that it didn't work on every system.
+I now think using Afterburner and RivaTunerStatisticsServer to get an in-game overlay is a better solution to monitoring GPU metrics.

 See the [open issues](https://github.com/grjsmith/dotfiles/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- CONTRIBUTING -->
 ## Contributing